The story behind The Beatles’ Abbey Road album cover

 The LP and its memorable cover put the location on the map - previously known as plain old EMI studios, the building became known as Abbey Road Studios in light of this landmark album.
-Millions of people have made the pilgrimage to the crossing to have their photo taken and to pay their respects to the genius of the Fab Four and dozens of artists have parodied the sleeve, from The Simpsons to the Red Hot Chili Peppers to Doctor Who.
+Millions of people have made the pilgrimage to the crossing to have their photo taken and to pay their respects to the genius of the Fab Four and dozens of artists have parodied the sleeve, from The Simpsons to the Red Hot Chili Peppers.

 And it was all shot in a few hurried minutes on Friday 8 August 1969...

 On that day John, George and Ringo were working on I Want You (She’s So Heavy) and The End inside the studio, while Macca worked on Oh!
 Darling, but before they set to business, they stepped outside of Number 3 Abbey Road to be photographed for the cover.
 Here are a few facts about that summer day in 1969 that you may not have heard before…

 Where is the Abbey Road crossing exactly?